 When massaging your rectus abdominis, it will be important that you can differentiate pain created by intestines – which lie below your abs – from pain that caused by the muscle itself.

-To do so, tighten up the muscle, get your fingers on the area you want to massage and then loosen it up again.
+To do so, contract the muscle, get your fingers on the area you want to massage and then loosen it up again.

 Now slowly palpate this area and press into your belly and search for tender spots.
 If you find a painful location, exert only as much pressure as needed to initiate that pain.